intel/dffml/docs/arch/alice/discussion/0023/reply_0025.md

 point phone at item do purchase to alignment to strategoc values models.
 Prioritize againt other options.

 the data will tell us the truth.
 Active distrupive inputs (ML master’s thesis)

+sawtooth fish demo with webapp camera and webrtc decode to detect abd compare